webitel/mobile-demo-app-flutter/README.md

 - Use `pickFile()` from the file_picker Dart package to select a file.
 - Set file name, MIME type, and bytes.
-- Pass mediaType, mediaName, mediaData to `await WebitelPortalSdk.instance.messageHandler.sendMessage()`.
+- Pass mediaType, mediaName, mediaData to `await dialog.sendMessage()`.
 - mediaData is Stream(List) from `state.selectedFile.openRead()`.
 - MIME type is determined using the **mime** Dart package.